marmelab/ra-auth-auth0/README.md

 Feel free to play around with this demo, along with the Auth0 config, to understand better how it works!

+### JSON Server API

+The demo app uses a [JSON Server]() to provide a REST API.
+You can find the configuration in the `demo-fake-api` folder.
+It shows how use middleware to validate the JWT token via the Auth0 API.

 ## License

-This repository and the code it contains is licensed under the MIT License and sponsored by [marmelab](https://marmelab.com).
+This repository and the code it contains are licensed under the MIT License and sponsored by [marmelab](https://marmelab.com).